hashicorp/vagrant/website/source/docs/provisioning/ansible_common.html.md

     }
     ```

-  Notes:

-    - This option has no effect when the `inventory_path` option is defined.
+    Note: This option has no effect when the `inventory_path` option is defined.

 - `groups` (hash) - Set of inventory groups to be included in the [auto-generated inventory file](/docs/provisioning/ansible_intro.html).

     Example:

     ```ruby
     ansible.groups = {